Dona nobis pacem (round): History

 The text of "Dona nobis pacem" is a short prayer for peace from the Agnus Dei of the Latin mass.
 In the round for three parts, it is sung twice in every line.
 The melody has been passed orally.
 It has traditionally been attributed to Mozart but without evidence.
 English-language hymnals usually mark it "Traditional".
 The melody is relatively easy, with the second and third line supplying mostly harmony to the first line, in many long notes versus the flow of the first.

 The round is part of many songbooks.
 Thomas Doss composed a fantasy arrangement for brass orchestra with optional vocal parts in 2003.
-Alfons Scheirle composed a piano accompaniment in 2013.

 Beyond use at church, the round has been popular for secular quests for peace, such as the reunification of Germany.
-It was sung in 1989 in many churches and open air by people who possibly didn't know the meaning of the Latin text but understood its intention.